How Optical Lenses Work – Reducing Optical Errors

 Lenses In Binoculars

-To suppress or reduce optical errors, extensive experience in the production of high-quality optical glass, knowledge of the different types of glass and their different properties, as well as the behavior of light when passing through the glass, is essential.
+These aberrations are of course undesirable in binoculars.
+To suppress or reduce optical errors, extensive experience in the production of high-quality optical glass, knowledge of different types of glass, and their different properties as well as the behavior of light when passing through the glass are essential.
 These efforts to eliminate aberration as much as possible distinguish cheap binoculars from premium ones.

 In order to keep these aberrations in binoculars as low as possible, differently shaped lenses are combined as well as different types of flint and crown glass with specific optical properties are used.